geodegarmo/treeHeightMaps_R/README.md

 <h2>Docker</h2>
 Docker is a uniqiue software in that it allows for you to create a containerized fully unbreakable proof since the code is contained with a single image.

+<h2>Getting Started</h2>

+Make a directory and then clone the environment.
+Clone the environment using git.

+`mkdir globalTreeHeight && git clone https://github.com/geodegarmo/treeHeightMaps_R.git`

 <h2>References</h2>